 This apple pie is just the best one.
 Behold, because this is one of my mom´s most precious recipes.
 Ever since I remember this has been one of her go-to desserts recipes.
 Every time someone wanted something sweet or she felt like pampering us, she chose between about 10 desserts, the 10 favorites of hers, the ones she always goes for, because of how easy they are to make and how delicious they are.
 I mean, with 4 little kids she couldn´t even think about making something so complicated, and this pie is one of those 10 recipes.

 Now she doesn´t need to take that much care of us, plus she doesn´t even have the need to bake anything because we have that way too covered up.

 Since I was a little girl I remember watching my mom make this pie, she would let me climb up the kitchen counter and sit there, crossed legged, I would watch her, and she would ask me how everything had gone in the kindergarden that day.
 She laughs now, as I would always tell her I made a new friend every single day.

-I do have to say that this is not my mom´s original recipe -my sister and I changed it a bit- but all the credit goes to her.
+I do have to say that this is not my mom’s original recipe -my sister and I changed it a bit, but all the credit goes to her.
 As with everything else, make it with love, my mom says that’s always her secret ingredient, and mothers are always right.

 - 1 1/2 C all purpouse flour

 - 1/4 C + 2 tbsp granulated sugar